 Triple filter baskets may not fit in your regular portafilter as they are deeper than your regular double filter basket.
 You’ll need a deeper portafilter to accommodate triple baskets or get yourself a naked portafilter.

 Pressurised dual wall filter baskets

 The term dual wall refers to a basket with a false bottom.
 The wall you see from the top is not the same wall you see from the bottom.

-Dual wall filter baskets are only used in domestic espresso machines to help people who are using pre-ground coffee (not good!) to achieve a fake crema by pressurising the already extracted coffee through a secondary false wall with a tiny pinhole at the bottom.
+Dual wall filter baskets are only used in domestic espresso machines to help people using pre-ground coffee create fake crema (not the greatest for quality!).
+This is done by pressurising the already extracted coffee through a secondary false wall with a tiny pinhole at the bottom.

 Dual wall filter baskets are easy to identify and should be thrown in the trash!
 Invest in a proper burr grinder for home and grind your coffee fresh as needed and use regular (single walled) baskets, you’ll thank me later!

 Precision filter baskets have one thing in common: evenly sized filtration holes.

 Regular filter baskets produced using regular manufacturing techniques tend to produce filter baskets with irregular sizing in diameter and even worse, partially or fully blocked filter holes.
 These manufacturing defects can have detrimental effects on extraction, often leading to uneven and under-extracted espresso.

 Some manufacturers of precision filter baskets, like the IMS E&B Lab filter baskets we use at The Espresso School, are sized ever so slightly larger than 58 mm.
 There are many manufacturers of precision filter baskets including IMS, VST, Pullman and others.